-Let me introduce myself: Roman Murashov, 27 years old, a non-professional but ambitious developer.
-Since 2012 I'd been officially employed as a SEO-specialist, a corporate mobile support specialist, an AS3 and JS developer (2015 - 2016) at the same time being involved in middle-sized business projects as a developer and a co-founder.
+Let me introduce myself: Roman Murashov, 26 years old, a non-professional but ambitious developer.
+Since 2012 I'd been officially employed as a SEO-specialist (2012 - 2014) and a corporate mobile support specialist (2014 - now), at the same time being involved in middle-sized business projects as a developer and a co-founder.

-In 2015 I've managed to finally set up my priorities and started a professional developer career.
+During 3 years of work I've managed to finally set up my priorities and for today I'm starting a professional developer career.

-Since October 2015 I was working in "UMA Entertainment Group" as an engineer-programmer.
-I've been developing Flash-based games using Starling Framework and at the beginning of 2016 I've started developing HTML5 applications.
+Since October 2015 I work in "UMA Entertainment Group" as an engineer-programmer.
+At the moment I am developing Flash-based games using Starling Framework (regular ActionScript3 boosted with Stage3D rendering) and this year I will focus on the development of HTML5 applications.

 My distinctive qualities as a worker are: